jessicalynnhoughton/wyscout-player-embeddings/README.md

 - Entity embeddings for the categorical variables are learned through model training by means of weight updates
-  - Embedding layer learns to represent each player & subevent in a continuous vector space, capturing inherent relationships between categories.
+  - Embedding layer learns to represent each player & subevent in a continuous vector space, capturing inherent relationships between categories

 #### Inputs